I agree with Alan.

 Like the man said you get what you pay for.
 Labor is same cost either way.

 I am very happy with my H&R Sports with Koni FSD.
 But for an extra $1,000 I could have had KW V2 or Bilstein PSS 10 coilovers.
 There is no doubt that they represent another step up.

-Performance: Cobb Pro Tune, AR Downpipes, ER FMIC/CP, DCI, RB turbos, KW V2 coilovers, Fuel-It Stage 2 w Ported fuel rail, Mfactory LSD
+Performance: MHD Pro Tune, AR Downpipes, ER FMIC/CP, DCI, RB turbos and inlets, KW V2 coilovers, Fuel-It Stage 2 pump w Ported fuel rail, Mfactory LSD